wp-plugins/isd-wordpress-rss-feed-plugin/readme.txt

 	* http://www.example.com/?tag=tagname&amp;feed=rss2
 	* http://example.com/category/categoryname/feed
 	* http://example.com/tag/tagname/feed

+If you would like to put this feed within your template please use the following code &lt;?php isimpledesign_feeds(); ?&gt;

+If you would like to put this feed within a post or page use the following code.
+[isimpledesign_feeds]

 == Installation ==

-Upload the MLC Feeds plugin to your blog, Activate it,
+Upload the iSimpleDesign Feeds plugin to your blog, Activate it,

+Go to the menu in setting and change the settings to suit your needs.

 1, 2: You're done!